djcas9/vimstack/README.md

   it for whatever tools you need is trivial.

   Vimux comes with two color schemas: epix and mephux.
 Both color schemas were created by me modified from ir_black (https://github.com/wesgibbs/vim-irblack).
-The default color schema is threatstack.
+The default color schema is mephux.

 ## Install